· 5 min read

 Testing and Certification

-Here’s how NSF International’s dietary supplements certification program makes sure your supplements contain only the ingredients listed on the label in the amounts shown:
+Here’s how NSF’s dietary supplements certification program makes sure your supplements contain only the ingredients listed on the label in the amounts shown:

 Ingredient Review and Verification Testing

 Our toxicologists and analytical chemists verify what's on the label is in the bottle in the amount shown.

 Our analytical chemists and microbiologists test the product to ensure there are no unacceptable levels of contaminants, such as the toxic heavy metals.

 Our highly trained auditors scrutinize manufacturing facilities’ processes annually to ensure they follow Good Manufacturing Practices when making dietary supplements.
 This ensures those manufacturers have quality controls in place to make products safe for us to use.

 About the Author

 Sign Up for Tips for Better Living

 Stay up to date with what matters most to you and your family.

 Banned Substances Pose Risks for Professional and Everyday Athletes